 How to Start a Fire in the Fireplace

-5. Set the damper partially back to get a slow-burning effect.
+• Set the damper back to 50% for a slower, longer burn.

 Things to Avoid